St George Illawarra Dragons assistant coach Michael Ennis will depart the club after being overlooked for the head coaching role.

 Young was appinted to the interim role despite there being some reservations from members of the board.

-Ennis, who could be an option in the race for the role at the Manly Sea Eagles after they sacked Anthony Seibold earlier this year, is close to Flanagan and it's believed that also played a role in his decision to exit Wollongong.
+Ennis, who could be an option in the race for the role at the Manly Sea Eagles after they sacked Anthony Seibold earlier this year, is close to Flanagan and it's believed that also played a role in his exit from Wollongong.

 St George Illawarra will now scramble to build their coaching staff for the remainder of 2026, with the coaching structure under Young unclear for Saturday's blockbuster at a sold out Allianz Stadium.